ronyevernaes/knowledge-base/README.md

-# Reading List
+# Knowledge Base

-After trying different tools (like Evernote, Google Notes, Trello, Notion and Notepad++), for bookmarking and tracking my reading list, I decided to move for a system more agnostic and sharable, so here we are: Markdown + Git repository.
+After trying different tools (like Evernote, Google Notes, Trello, Notion and Notepad++), for bookmarking and tracking my knowledge management, I decided to move for a system more agnostic, open and easy to share, so here we are: Markdown + Git repository.
 Enjoy!

 Ronye